department-of-veterans-affairs/abd-vro/mocks/mock-bgs-api/README.md

 abd-vro/mocks/mock-bgs-api/src/main/resources/bgs-castlemock.xml.

 ### Local Usage
-The mock server can be accessed locally, [log in](https://github.com/castlemock/castlemock/wiki#how-to-use) at http://localhost:20500/castlemock
+The mock server can be accessed locally: [log in](https://github.com/castlemock/castlemock/wiki#how-to-use) at http://localhost:20500/castlemock

 The wsdl can be queried with curl
 ```